nhaarman/ListViewAnimations/README.md

 Feel free to use it all you want in your Android apps provided that you cite this project and include the license in your app.

 ListViewAnimations uses the [NineOldAndroids][2] library to support devices <3.0.
+It also uses Roman Nurik's BETA [SwipeDismissListViewTouchListener][5] to support swipe to dismiss.

 Setup
 -----